vszal/gcp-secure-cicd/README.md

 If you have/want different cluster names update cluster definitions in the gke-cluster-init.sh bash script and in clouddeploy.yaml

-To create the clusters, find `gke-cluster-init.sh`:
+To create the clusters, edit `bootstrap/gke-cluster-init.sh`:
-1. Replace project-id-here with your project-id on line 3.
+1. Replace `project-id-here` with your project-id on line 3.
-2. Run `. ./gke-cluster-init.sh`
+2. Run `. .bootstrap/gke-cluster-init.sh`

 ## IAM and service account setup
 You must give Cloud Build explicit permission to trigger a Cloud Deploy release.